ADVERTISEMENT

 The Casio PX-S1000 does almost entirely without buttons and controls.
 Most functions can be controlled by touch.
 (Photo: Jörg Sunderkötter)

-Casio PX-S1000: A mobile home piano
+Casio PX-S1000: A Portable Digital Upright

 Smart Scaled Hammer Action

 The Smart Scaled Hammer Action with heavier key weights in the bass and lighter ones in the treble contributes to a proper piano playing feel.
 The repetition is quite good and the roughened key tops provide a good grip.
-With five dynamic curves, the player can adjust the touch sensitivity to suit their taste.
+With five dynamic curves, players can adjust the touch sensitivity to suit their taste.

 Compared to previous keyboard models, the Ivory Touch surface has a finer texture.
 The black keys are also slightly roughened to create a non-slip feel.
 (Photo: Jörg Sunderkötter)